kendimoraski/kendimoraski/README.md

 - 🔭 Currently building a Framework Evaluator project! 🖼️
 - 🌱 Studying System Design as well as Data Structures & Algorithms 🔫
-- 👯 Always open to open-source side projects and study buddies :nerd_face: :nerd_face:
+- 👯 Love connecting with other CSS fanatics and geeking out over aesthetic game design :nerd_face: :nerd_face:
 - 🥅 2021 Goals: Learn TypeScript and find that perfect first opportunity as a software engineer :smiling_face_with_three_hearts:
 - ⚡ Fun fact: I love to weightlift, dance 'official' choreographies, and learn Indigenous languages! 🌏 🌍 🌎